 Stakeholder analysis is a way to get help from key project players.
-Once you determine who these key stakeholders are, then you can bring them into the kickoff to help align the project with strategic objectives.
+Once you determine who these key stakeholders are, then you can bring them into the project kickoff meeting to help align the project with strategic objectives.
 Their experience helps a project avoid pitfalls and getting their help builds stronger relationships.
 They can also help with conflict resolution during the project execution.

 Stakeholders are also crucial for delivering the resources you need to get the project done right.
-When there is good communications between a stakeholder and a project manager, then the stakeholder can help deliver the people, tools and other resources necessary to get the project done.
+When there is good communication between a stakeholder and a project manager, then the stakeholder can help deliver the people, tools and other resources necessary to get the project done.

-List the Stakeholders
+1. List the Stakeholders

 As noted above, stakeholders come in all shapes and sizes.
 While it’s important to narrow the focus that comes in later.
-At this point you want to list everyone who is a stakeholder, no matter the level of their significance to the project.
+At this point, you want to list everyone who is a stakeholder, no matter the level of their significance to the project.
 As you list your stakeholders, keep in mind that they fall into two main categories: those who are affected by the project and those who contribute to it.

 What are the roles and expectations of all those stakeholders that you have listed above?
 Some stakeholders are going to have more importance to the project and their expectations will have more of an impact than others.
 This is where you make those determinations.